eamoruso/ZombieAPI/README.md

 # Instructions (Building the ZombieAPI.cpp on a MacOS)
 1. Download the ZombieAPI.cpp file to a folder on your Mac system,
 2. Then open up a terminal window and navigate to the folder you saved the file to.
-3. Finally, use the following command:
+3. Finally, use the following command to make the source code executable:
    g++ ZombieAPI.cpp -o ZombieAPI -lcurl -pthread -std=c++20
 # Note:
 If you have errors compiling, make sure you have the Curl libraries installed.
    For example: brew install curl
 # Running the program (example to see usage with built-in help):
    ./ZombieAPI --help
 # Zombie API detection workflow: